Rodan + Fields: Products

+In 2020, the company launched its Anti-Aging Regimen.

+In 2022, the company expanded into haircare and launched the Volume+ and Smooth+ lines, both with a scalp-first approach.

-Business and products
+Business

 Rodan + Fields has its headquarters in San Francisco, California.
 Its products include cleansers, toners, moisturizers, creams, exfoliators and sunscreens.

-Rodan + Fields distributes via multi-level marketing, which has been criticized by consumer advocates as akin to a pyramid scheme.
-Consultants focus on social media, phone and in-person presentations to sell products and invite others to join their team.
+Starting in 2007, Rodan + Fields distributes via multi-level marketing, which has been criticized by consumer advocates as akin to a pyramid scheme.
+Consultants focused on social media, phone and in-person presentations to sell products and invite others to join their team.
 The average 2015 annual income for a consultant was $3,182.

 Per the 2016 Income-Disclosure agreement, 90% of Rodan + Fields members earned less than $200 per month and 96% earned less than $500 per month.
 In 2016, 125,348 (representing 44% of all recruits) recorded zero earnings and are thus no longer considered active.
 2% of active sellers make the annual minimum wage or higher.
 Most use Rodan + Fields to supplement, not replace, other work.

+Rodan + Fields announced in July 2024 that it would switch from a multi-level direct selling strategy to an affiliate program on September 1, 2024.
+R+F cut 100 positions and reorganized its business structure to a direct-to-consumer model.
+Only current R+F consultants are eligible to join its affiliate program.